-- the analysis of data including entry profiles, baseline assessment, Early Years Foundation Stage Profile and Benchmarking - classroom-based assessment and monitoring arrangements.
-(Cycle of planning, action and review.) - following up parental concerns - · tracking individual children's progress over time, - liaison with feeder nurseries on transfer - information from previous schools - information from other services - maintaining whole-class provision maps for all vulnerable learners which clearly identify pupils receiving additional SEND support from the school's budget or in receipt of High Needs funding.
+- the analysis of data including entry profiles, baseline assessment, Early Years Foundation Stage Profile, Benchmarking and the use of Infant link and Speech link programs - classroom-based assessment and monitoring arrangements.
+(Cycle of planning, action and review.) - following up parental concerns - tracking individual children's progress over time, - liaison with feeder nurseries on transfer - information from previous schools - information from other services - maintaining whole-class provision maps for all vulnerable learners which clearly identify pupils receiving additional SEND support from the school's budget or in receipt of High Needs funding.
 These provision maps are updated termly through meetings between the teachers and SENDCO. - undertaking, when necessary, a more in depth individual assessment this may include a range of commercially available assessments, carefully chosen to deliver appropriate, useful information on a pupil's needs.
 It may include a bilingual assessment where English is not the first language. - Involving an external agency where it is suspected that a special educational need is significant.